josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Then, inside of the `config` object, we'll need to add two things:

-1. Add a `config.extensions` property, to tell SvelteKit what kind of files will be preprocessed with MDSvex;
+1. Add a `config.extensions` property, to tell SvelteKit what kind of files will be preprocessed with mdsvex;

 2. Add the `mdsvex()` function to the `config.preprocess` array.